Frequently asked questions

 What are the fees for self funding clients?

-The initial assessment appointment is usually longer and costs £165 for up to one and a half hours.
-Our clinical psychologists charge £110 per subsequent session, which lasts up to an hour.
+The initial assessment appointment is usually longer and costs £165 for up to one and a half hours (NB for insurance funded sessions initial sessions are one hour and may take 1-2 appointments to complete).
+Toya and Natalie's self funding fee is £110 per subsequent session, which lasts up to an hour.

 Counselling